-- No External references: As illustrated in the examples of section IV the usage of (not signed or standardized) external references such as style-sheets or character encoding protocols increase document ambiguity and may result in unexpected results.
+- No External references: As illustrated in the examples of section IV the usage of (not signed or standardized) external references such as style-sheets or character encoding protocols increase document ambiguity and may result to unexpected results.

-- Embedded transformation protocols: A document capable of including the parser or the transformation protocol within its body before it is signed, reduces ambiguity.
+- Embedded transformation protocols: A document capable to include the parser or the transformation protocol within its body before it is signed, reduces ambiguity.

-Aiming to evaluate the overall objectivity of the selected protocols, each protocol has been scored positively, negatively or neutrally against each of the abovementioned parameters, as illustrated in Table III.
-In detail, plain-text documents lack any formatting capability, while all other protocols are capable of giving specific structure and layout to the data.
+Aiming to evaluate the overall objectivity of the selected protocols, we score each protocol positively, negatively or neutrally against each of the abovementioned parameters, as illustrated in Table III.
+In detail, plain-text documents lack any formatting capability, while all other protocols are capable to give specific structure and layout to the data.
 Readable and custom meta-data can exist only in XML structures (e.g. XML-signature standard) and in HTML headers.
-In respect to external references, plaintext and images are the only formats which cannot include external references, while, for example, XML and HTML may refer to style-sheets and PDF or MS-Word formats may refer to fonts, to other files and to system variables.
-Dynamic content can be found in HTML (assuming that the usual parser of an HTML document is a web browser supporting script execution) in RTF, in PDF and in MS-Word.
-PDF and MS-Word are considered as proprietary protocols while all others are public and standardized.
+In respect to external references, plain-text and images are the only formats which cannot include external references, while, for example, XML and HTML may refer to style-sheets and PDF or MS-Word formats may refer to fonts, to other files and to system variables.
+We may find dynamic content in HTML (assuming that the usual parser of an HTML document is a web browser supporting script execution) in RTF, in PDF and in MS-Word.
+We consider PDF and MS-Word as proprietary protocols while all others are public and standardized.
 The only protocol that permits the embedding of transformation rules (e.g. character encoding and font representation) is PDF.
 Canonicalization applies only to XML and HTML documents.
-Finally, in terms of complexity, we considered protocols that can be parsed by a human to be: plain-text, XML, HTML and partially (score 0) RTF and small bitmaps.
+Finally, in terms of complexity, we consider that the protocols that can be parsed by a human are plain-text, XML, HTML and partially (score 0) RTF and small bitmaps.